The Logos: The Meletic Testament (Chapter 21 The Vision)

 6. As for me, Heromenes, I felt the weight of our shared purpose settle upon my shoulders like the fine dust that gathers in the agora—subtle, persistent, and inescapable.

-8. Yet the minds of our fellow Athenians were turning elsewhere—towards the grandeur of Rome, the promise of Christ, and the seductive certainty of eternal salvation.
+8. The minds of our fellow Athenians were turning elsewhere—towards the grandeur of Rome, the promise of Christ, and the seduction of eternal salvation.

-9. What we offered was no celestial salvation, no eternal reward, only the quiet dignity of comprehension and the courage to live without sheer illusions.
+9. What we offered was no celestial salvation, no sacred reward, only the quiet dignity of comprehension and the courage to live without sheer illusions.

-10. And in a city increasingly enamoured with miracles and martyrs, I feared that understanding alone might no longer suffice.
+10. And in a city increasingly enamoured with miracles and martyrs, I feared that understanding alone might no longer suffice as it once did with previous philosophers.

 11. We reconvened that morning beneath the gnarled olive tree in Sosibios’ courtyard, where the branches stretched like ancient arms and the leaves whispered above us with a rustling that seemed to echo our unspoken doubts.